Gr8z/Dayz/README.md

-Private Server Files For [GG] Ghostz Gamerz
+# [GG] Dayz Mod

-Copying / Stealing / Selling Without Permission is Forbidden
+Files of Ghostz Gamerz Dayz Mod servers.
+This includes data of every Dayz Server ever hosted on Ghostz Gamerz

-This work belongs to [GG] Ghostz Gamerz made by Gr8
+You are free to use these files for your own use.
+Some files in here belong to their respective authors.